TL;DR

 Clean in the right order to maximize efficiency:

-• Since dust settles downward, clean from top to bottom.
+- Since dust settles downward and will be pushed down from higher surfaces, clean from top to bottom.

 Let cleaning solutions soak on objects for them to chemically decompose the particulates.